iterative/dvc.org/public/static/docs/command-reference/init.md

   written.

 - `--subdir` - initialize <abbr>DVC repository</abbr> in current directory and
-  allow to search for Git repository in parent directories
+  allow to search for Git repository in parent directories.
+If used in Git root directory, this option is ignored.

 - `-f`, `--force` - remove `.dvc/` if it exists before initialization.
 Will remove any existing local cache.
 Useful when a previous `dvc init` has been